Funding4HomeCare

 This direct coverage simplifies things for both the patient and your agency.
 You can assure families that the care plan prescribed by their doctor won’t come with a surprise bill.
 The key is ensuring all of Medicare’s rules are followed, from the doctor’s certification to the specific care provided.
 When everything is in order, you bill Medicare directly, and the patient pays nothing for these essential visits.

-Your Out-of-Pocket Costs and Deductibles
+Understanding Your Out-of-Pocket Costs

 While skilled care visits are fully covered, patients may have some out-of-pocket costs for medical supplies and equipment.
 This is the main area where they might have to pay something.
 Specifically, for durable medical equipment (DME)—like a walker, hospital bed, or oxygen equipment—the patient is responsible for 20% of the Medicare-approved amount.